Matt-Esch/http-hash/README.md

 ## Overview

-The most popular node routers are based on regular expression mathching.
+The most popular node routers are based on regular expression matching.
 This means that the order in which the routes are defined affects the resolution of a route to handler.
 Sometimes this is desirable, but it would often be better to have a resolution scheme that is easier to reason about.